|Riding Style||All Mountain Freestyle|

-The Burton Antler is a centered slightly different take on Custom Flying V. It’s a really fun good conditions ride but it looses a lot of it’s magic in harder snow.
+The Burton Antler Flying V is a centered slightly different take on Custom Flying V. It’s a really fun good conditions ride but it loses a lot of its magic in harder snow.

 2016-2013 Burton Antler Snowboard Review

 Size: 160.5 and 157.5